jbcodeforce/ML-studies/docs/ml/generative-ai.md

 ## Concepts

-A LLM is part of the evolation of NLP as it is a trained deep learning model that understand and generates text in a human like fashion.
-Deep learning allows a neural network to learn hierarchies of information in a way that is like the function of the human brain.
+A LLM is part of the evolution of NLP as it is a trained deep learning model that understand and generates text in a human like fashion.
+Deep learning allows a neural network to learn hierarchies of information in a way similar of the human brain.
-From 2017, many NLP models are based on transformers.
+From 2017, many NLP models are based on `transformers`.
 Which is a neural-network that takes into account an entire sentence or paragraph at once, instead of one word at a time.
 It better understands the context of a word.

 To process a text input with a transformer model, we first need to **tokenize** it into a sequence of words or part of words.
 These tokens are then **encoded** as numbers and converted into **embeddings**, which are vector-space representations of the tokens that preserve their meaning.

-Below is a simple representation of the embeding in the 3 dimension space:
+Below is a simple representation of the embedding in the 3 dimension space:

 ![](./images/vector-embedding.png)